SomeoddpilotInc/Someoddpilot-Coding-Style/javascript.md

 [npm][npm] is the standard Node.js package manager.
 It provides an excellent way to install and manage Javascript packages.

-## Grunt
+## Gulp

-[Grunt][grunt] is a Node based task runner that can perform a number of useful development tasks like minification, concatenization, and documenation.
+[Gulp](http://gulpjs.com) is a Node based task runner that can perform a number of useful development tasks like minification, concatenization, and documenation.

-## Testing

-### Jasmine

-We use Jasmine for our Javascript unit testing.

 ## Environments